 Step 4: Time to Use Water Pressure to Floss Away the Build Up

-Now you can begin to use a Waterpik for flossing, but keep in mind that some experimentation is needed.
+Now you can begin to use a water flosser ffor flossing, but keep in mind that some experimentation is needed.
 For instance, you may be surprised by the water pressure at first, so start on the lowest pressure setting and work your way up.

 Take a look at the product manual to learn about the settings.
 You can also play around with the pressure control dial until you've got a level of water pressure that's got some strength to it but is not uncomfortable.